lf-edge/ekuiper/docs/en_US/sqls/functions/analytic_functions.md

 `UNTIL` is data-driven and is checked only when input arrives.
 It does not create a processing-time timer or event-time watermark.
 A timer-driven time limit belongs to future `WITHIN` semantics.

+For event-time rules, `LEAD` holds downstream watermarks behind buffered rows so that windows cannot close before those rows arrive.
+Watermarks can advance with subsequent input after the rows are released.

+`WHEN` and the candidate expression are evaluated only if a pending request still needs a candidate after checking `UNTIL`.
+If evaluating a probe fails, none of that probe's `LEAD` decisions are committed and the probe is not added to the pending queue; later valid input can continue resolving existing requests.

 ## LATEST

 ```text